fresheneesz/deadunitCore/README.md

 Javascript (and node.js especially) has a lot of asynchronous parts.
 Deadunit allows your tests to run asychronously/concurrently, but you have to manage that concurrency.
-In particular, you shouldn't access the results of a test unit before all parts of the test are complete (or your results will be incomplete).
-In order to make sure the tests are all done, you should manage concurrency in some way.

 I recommend that you use either: